-Compared with normal tartary buckwheat cultivar “JQ”, the matured hull of rice tartary buckwheat “XMQ” showed markedly reduced mechanical strength, which was easily broken and shedding when rubbed by hand (Fig. 1a).
-Scanning electron microscopy showed that many flaws occurred on the “XMQ” hull that did not exist on the “JQ” (Figure 1b, c).
+Compared with normal tartary buckwheat cultivar “JQ”, the matured hull of rice-tartary buckwheat “XMQ” showed markedly reduced mechanical strength, which was easily broken and shedding when rubbed by hand (Fig. 1a).
+Scanning electron microscopy showed that many flaws occurred on the “XMQ” hull that did not exist on the “JQ” (Fig. 1b, c).
 These results suggested that the lower mechanical strength of the “XMQ” hull contributed to its easy dehulling, and the easy dehulling trait was redefined as “brittle hull” trait.
 To further investigate whether the lower mechanical strength of the “XMQ” hull was caused by the change of hull compositions, we measured the hull cellulose, hemicellulose, and lignin contents of “XMQ”, “JQ”, and other three normal tartary buckwheat cultivars (“JJQ”, “PQ” and “CQ”).
-As shown in Figure 2, the hull cellulose content of “XMQ” was significantly lower than all four tested normal tartary buckwheat cultivars, the hull hemicellulose content of “XMQ” was significantly lower than the that in “JQ” and “JJQ” and no obvious difference with “PQ” and “CQ”, while the hull lignin content of “XMQ” was significantly lower than that in the “PQ” and “CQ” and no obvious difference with “JQ” and “JJQ”.
-These results suggested that the reduced cellulose, hemicellulose, and lignin contents might contributed to the brittleness and easy dehulling of rice tartary buckwheat, of which the reduced cellulose content might be the major reason.
+As shown in Fig. 2, when compared with the four normal tartary buckwheat cultivars, the hull cellulose content of “XMQ” was significantly lower than all tested normal tartary buckwheat cultivars, while the hull hemicellulose and lignin contents of “XMQ” were only significantly lower than among two normal tartary buckwheat cultivars.
+These results suggested that the reduced cellulose, hemicellulose, and lignin contents might contribute to the brittleness and easy dehulling of rice-tartary buckwheat, of which the reduced cellulose content might be the major reason.

 Dynamic change of cellulose and hemicellulose contents, and hull thickness in “XMQ” and “JQ”